Health Insurance

 Common Mistakes to Avoid

-• Choosing a plan based only on the lowest premium
+• Choosing a plan based only on the lowest premium.

-• Ignoring the network of providers
+• Ignoring the provider network.

 Quick Checklist for Choosing Health Insurance

-• Compare premiums, deductibles, copays, and out-of-pocket maximums
+• Compare premiums, deductibles, copays, and out-of-pocket maximums.

-• Read policy exclusions and waiting periods
+• Review exclusions and limitations.

 Additional Considerations for Employers and Brokers